Then I forget

-“That doesn’t even make sense,” Emit said.
+“No. You're all wrong.
+You're not even making sense,” Emit said.
 “Frugal’s telling us that he wants us to follow him!
 He wouldn’t have headed to town if he didn’t have a fantastic plan for us.”

 “But we can’t follow him,” Rudy, who was also eight, objected.
-“He took the rowboat.
+“Frugal took the rowboat.
 Your parents are going to be so angry at him.”

 “He knows that.
 That’s how we know Froog’s doing something worth the risk.”
 Emit was clearly exasperated at how much more he knew about the world than the rest of us did.
 He was eleven.